dendronhq/dendron-site/vault/dendron.faq.md

 ### How do I share my notes with others?

 1. The _easiest_ way to share public documents _for consumers_ is to publish it as a site.
-Instructions [[here|dendron.topic.publish-legacy.quickstart]]
+Instructions can be found [[here|dendron.topic.publish-legacy.quickstart]].
 2. If folks are comfortable with Markdown, you can use the Markdown pod to export your entire workspace or just a specific page to Markdown.
-Instructions [[here|dendron.topic.pod.builtin.markdown]]
+Instructions can be found [[here|dendron.topic.pod.builtin.markdown]].
-    - NOTE: this doesn't preserve backlinks or assets
+    - NOTE: this doesn't preserve backlinks or assets.
-3. The full experience is committing your workspace as a git repo and having collaborators use Dendron to add it as a [[Remote Vault|dendron.topic.vaults#remote-vault]]
+3. The full experience is committing your workspace as a git repo and having collaborators use Dendron to add it as a [[Remote Vault|dendron.topic.vaults#remote-vault]].

 ## Pods